πŸ—οΈ Database-First CQRS

 Structured Error Handling

-MutationResult type with status, message, data.
+mutation_response type with semantic status codes.
 Type-safe error handling in GraphQL.

 πŸ—οΈ